Clinical Research

 Please describe your interest in the MSCR program in a 1-2 page essay.

-• Describe your interest in clinical research.
-What areas of research are you interested in?
+• Describe your areas of interest in clinical research.

 • What types of research questions do you hope to address?

-• Describe the mentor support you have in place (or will have in place) at UNC or Duke.
+• Describe the clinical mentor support you have (or will have) in place at UNC or Duke.

 Transcripts